-- Open the SmartArt Graphic dialog box, choose the List category, and then choose Vertical Box List (second graphic in the second row). - 5.
+- Open W10-A1-MexCity from your Word Chapter 10 folder and save it as: W10-A1-MexCityRevised - 2.
+Position the insertion point at the end of the document. - 3.
+Attempt to insert a SmartArt graphic and then use the Convert command in Backstage view to convert the document to Word 2019 format. - Open the SmartArt Graphic dialog box and then choose the List category and the Vertical Box List (second graphic, second row). - 5.
 Open the Type Your Text Here pane and add this text at the bullet points: - History - Economy - Climate - 6.
 Close the text pane and then resize the graphic to about half its original size. - 7.
 Use the Save As command and navigate to your Word Chapter 10 folder. - 8.
-Choose Word 97-2003 Document (.doc) from the Save as Type list and then click Save.
+Choose Word 97-2003 Document from the Save as Type list and click Save.

-When the Compatibility Checker opens, notice that the SmartArt graphic will be converted to an object that can't be edited.
+When the Compatibility Checker opens, notice that the SmartArt graphic will be converted into an object that can't be edited.
 You may want to edit the object in the future, so you will prevent the conversion.